RakhithJK/dbeaver-dbeaver-wiki/How-to-add-additional-artifacts-to-the-driver.md

 ### Declare Artifacts Manually

-It allows to manually set up parameters.
-Allows adding only one item per dialog.
+It allows you to manually set up parameters.
+It allows you to add only one item per dialog.

 ![Declare artifacts manually](images/edit-maven-artifacts-manual.png)